Sending request data

 - API version: Often included in the path.

-Requests can also have a ’ request body’, which is a payload of data being sent
+Requests can also have a “request body”, which is a payload of data being sent

-but expected for
+, but expected for POST

 , PUT

-.
-The request body can be in a variety of formats, but
+The request body can be in a variety of formats, but the most common are JSON, XML, and form data.

 This POST